software-development-project-1/project-template/README.md

   It provides RESTful APIs for frontend interactions, allowing users to create, retrieve, update, and delete quizzes and questions.

    **Key responsibilities:**
-   - Managing quiz creation, editing, and deletion.
+   - Managing quizzes and questions creation, editing, and deletion.
    - Serving data to the frontend.

    **Technologies:**